A nearly Blackwell-optimal policy gradient method: Experimental setup

 In a similar fashion to \eqref{equ:polparam_update}, the policy parameter update needs a gradient of $v_\gamma$ along with its preconditioner, \eg a Fisher matrix. \cite{sutton_2000_pgfnapprox} showed that the gradient is given by

 where the last expresion enables approximation by sampling from the (proper, normalized) discounted state distribution, \ie $(1 - \gamma) p_\pi^\gamma(s|s_0)$.
-Here, $q_\gamma^\pi$ denotes the discounted reward state action value.
-Furthermore, \cite{bagnell_2003_covps, peters_2003_rlhum} introduced the following discounted reward Fisher (for preconditioning the gradient),
+Here, $q_\gamma^\pi$ denotes the discounted-reward state-action value.
+Furthermore, \cite{bagnell_2003_covps, peters_2003_rlhum} introduced the following discounted-reward Fisher matrix (for preconditioning the gradient \eqref{equ:polgrad_disrew}), for all $\vecb{\theta} \in \Theta$ and all $s_0 \in \setname{S}$,

-which follows the same pattern (based on policy values \eqref{equ:disrew_v_vector}) as the gain and bias Fishers, see \secref{sec:natgrad}.
+which follows the same pattern as the gain and bias Fisher matrices (\secref{sec:natgrad}).
+That is, the Fisher matrix of an optimality criterion is defined as the action Fisher \eqref{equ:fisher_gain} weighted by the corresponding state distribution.
+This can also be seen as following the pattern of policy value formulas, \eg \eqref{equ:disrew_v_vector}.

 The normalization on $p_\pi^\gamma(s|s_0)$ in \eqrefand{equ:polgrad_disrew}{equ:fisher_disrew} implies that $\prob{S_t = s | s_0, \pi}$ is weighted by $(1 - \gamma) \gamma^t$ at each timestep $t = 0, 1, \ldots$.
 This weight turns out to be equal to the probability that the Markov process terminates (``first success'') after $t+1$ timesteps (``trials''), yielding a sequence of $\ell = t+1$ states.
 This indeed follows a geometric distribution $Geo(p = 1 - \gamma)$ that gives